aqjune/hol-light-materials/Setup.md

 # Now you have 'hol.sh' .
 ```

-This will launch an OCaml REPL with the kernel of HOL Light loaded, after
-lengthy message prints for a few minutes.

 ## 2. Setting up VSCode

 It is possible to just rely on `hol.sh` and a text editor to develop,